Community Scholarships are available based on annual contributions.

 PROCESS FOR COMMUNITY SCHOLARSHIPS:

-NOTE: You may apply for only ONE Academic Scholarship.
-Please read the criteria carefully BEFORE applying for scholarships.
+NOTE: Please read the criteria carefully BEFORE applying for scholarships.

 NOTE: REMEMBER: APPLICATIONS WILL ONLY BE AVAILABLE DURING THE SCHOLARSHIP PERIODS LISTED ABOVE.